-A dental nurse worked with the dentists, the dental hygienist and the dental therapists when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the orthodontist and dental therapists when they treated patients in line with General Dental Council Standards for the Dental Team.

 The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.